thaisdcampos/order_service/README.md

 ```

 ## Alerts
-To execute this project with Geolocation-Service's project you must clone both repos on the same folder and extract the docker-compose.yml to root folder.
+To execute this project with Geolocation-Service's project you must clone both repositories on the same folder and extract the docker-compose.yml to root folder.

 ```bash
   docker-compose up --build